Heart for humanity: Hawkins uses livestock passion to help others

-For Sarah Hawkins, co-owner of the backyard farm The Feed Bucket on the Daviess-McLean county line with her husband Tom, livestock has always been one of her passions.
+For Sarah Hawkins, who co-owns the backyard farm The Feed Bucket on the Daviess-McLean county line with her husband, Tom, livestock has always been one of her passions.

-Since dedicating her time to the farm, which includes 127 hens and 16 pigs, Hawkins said there has been a steady increase in egg production from her hens and realized she could help others benefit from the surplus.
+Since dedicating her time to the farm, which includes 127 hens and 16 pigs, Hawkins said there has been a steady increase in egg production from her hens, and she realized she could help others benefit from the surplus.

 “You can feed your church family some of the eggs, and you can only give so much to friends and family,” she laughed.